 The Baths were open to all Roman citizens.
 Initially, baths were coed but, as time passed, rigorous schedules were imposed to accommodate women in the morning and men in the afternoon.
 If one can imagine, the baths must have been a moment of intense relaxation, especially for the wealthy ones.
 Members of the so-called patrician class who monopolized political power, would come to the baths with an entourage of servants, bringing bathing gear, oils for massaging the body.
 After working out a sweat in the palaestrae (gym), they might move to the laconica (steam room) and gradually move into caldarium (warm bath), the tepidarium (lukewarm bath) and finish up with an invigorating frigidarium (cold bath).
 One could also opt for the natatio, an Olympic size swimming pool.

-Although the Baths of Caracalla’s vaults that are now in ruin, one can still admire its architectural wonder.
+Although the Baths of Caracalla’s vaults are now in ruin, one can still admire its architectural wonder.

 Although the Baths of Caracalla ceased to function, its architectural feat had enormous inspiration on subsequent structures, most notably the Baths of Diocletian, the Basilica of Maxentius, the original Pennsylvania Station of New York City, and the Chicago Union Station.
-The huge vaults with its large windows became the model for medieval cathedrals.
-Although the ruins of Caracalla are today void of decorative of statues portraying Roman divinities, one can still feel its pulse, its atmosphere and imagine the myriad of people and voices that used to convene here in order to cultivate one’s body, as well as one’s inner being.
+The huge vaults with their large windows became the model for medieval cathedrals.
+Even though the ruins of Caracalla are today void of decorative statues portraying Roman divinities, one can still feel its pulse, its atmosphere and imagine the myriad of people and voices that used to convene here in order to cultivate one’s body, as well as one’s inner being.
 Thus, ancient Rome has faded but it has not gone into oblivion, as its way of life is still intrinsically embedded into our collective consciousness.